anandarunachelam/Data-Analytics-Capstone-Project/README.md

 ## Power BI Dashboard of the Analysis:
   The dashboard reflects the sales trend and price volume analysis for top products and visualizing customer segments created.
   The dashboard is presented here: (https://github.com/anandarunachelam/Data-Analytics-Capstone-Project/blob/main/FinalCapstoneDashboard_2908.pbix)
+## Final Presentation to the Customer:
+  Please find here the final analysis and recommendations done by our group (I was the Team Leader) to the customer as the outcome of the Capstone Project.
+The presentation was made to the customer.
+  Please find the presentation here: (https://github.com/anandarunachelam/Data-Analytics-Capstone-Project/blob/main/Final%20RISE%20Capstone%20-%20Group%201_v3.1.pdf)